 Antigens are substances (usually proteins) on the surface of cells like viruses or bacteria and a high number of antigens trigger or stimulate allergies.
 One of stomach acid’s roles is to help break down these proteins.
 It does this by rendering their three dimensional, complex structures and encourages them to clump, making these proteins less allergenic and easier to digest.

 Problems occur though if the stomach has insufficient levels of acid, meaning that larger fragments of proteins can enter the small intestine.
-If your gut is inflamed or torn, these larger protein molecules (macromolecules) could enter into your bloodstream through the intestinal wall known as the epithelial lining.
+If your gut is inflamed or torn, these larger protein molecules (macromolecules) could enter your bloodstream through the intestinal wall known as the epithelial lining.
 This triggers an immune response and the development of antibodies against those forms of proteins, generating an allergic reaction to foods containing those specific proteins down the line.
 Imagine suddenly becoming allergic to your favourite food?

 Antacids and proton pump inhibitors – the effects